 Involute gear cutters make it possible to machine gears on your mill – either CNC mills or manual mills.
 The gear cutter is made into the involute profile, which transfers its shape to your gear blank, allowing it to run with other gears.
 The gear cutter needs to be matched to your gear specifications: diametral pitch or module, pressure angle, and even the number of teeth it will cut.

 The profile of all involute spur gears changes slightly as the tooth count changes, and so the profile of the gear cutter changes as well.
 Cutters are numbered from #1-#8 depending on how many teeth it will cut.
 We have three different categories of cutters: Module 0.5-7.0 (pressure angle 20º), Diametral Pitch (DP) 1-48 (pressure angle 14.5º), Diametral Pitch (DP) 1-48 (pressure angle 20º).
 Each of these categories has cutters for cutting from 12-tooth gears to full racks.
-Also, check out our new 16mm gear arbor for the fine pitch module gears.

 Compare Diametral Pitch, Module, Pressure Angle Degree, and Number of Teeth

 Make a selection below based on your gear requirements, for purchase options & Scroll DOWN

 Involute Gear Cutters – 1.5 Module, 20º Pressure Angle

 Involute Gear Cutters – 20 Diametral Pitch, 14.5º Pressure Angle

 Involute Gear Cutters – 20 Diametral Pitch, 20º Pressure Angle

 We offer gear cutters in a variety of pitch/module and pressure angle combinations, including